-Long Term Incentives Share unit plan Stock option plan 1 Link to strategy Align compensation with shareholder outcomes and incentivize longer-term growth goals Align compensation with shareholder outcomes and longer-term growth goals Reward participants for growth in EBITDA per share, as well as growth in absolute and relative total shareholder return Reward participants for growth in the long-term based on trading price of our common shares Retention tool Retention tool Eligibility Executives Eligible Employees Executives 1 Award RSUs Options to buy common shares PSUs (up to the limits listed on page 100) RSUs and PSUs do not have voting rights and cannot be assigned or transferred Options cannot be assigned or transferred Frequency Granted every year Granted every year Issued on one or more days during the year as specified at the time of the grant Previous year's grants are not taken into account when considering new grants Term Three years Seven years Dividends DCLIe and DCLie come dividend accinicate at the times Mana Dividends RSUs and PSUs earn dividend equivalents at the time dividends are paid in the form of dividend units None Vesting Options vest 1/3 per year over three years, starting on the first anniversary of the day they are issued
+Long Term Incentives Share unit plan Stock option plan Link to strategy Align compensation with shareholder outcomes and incentivize longer-term growth goals Align compensation with shareholder outcomes and longer-term growth goals Reward participants for growth in EBITDA per share, as well as growth in absolute and relative total shareholder return Retention tool Reward participants for growth in the long-term based on trading price of our common shares Retention tool Eligibility Executives Eligible Employees Executives Award RSUs Options to buy common shares PSUs (up to the limits listed on page 100) RSUs and PSUs do not have voting rights and cannot be assigned or transferred Options cannot be assigned or transferred Frequency Granted every year Granted every year Issued on one or more days during the year as specified at the time of the grant Previous year's grants are not taken into account when considering new grants Term Three years Seven years Dividends RSUs and PSUs earn dividend equivalents at the time dividends are paid in the form of dividend units None Vesting RSUs Options vest 1/3 per year over three years, starting on the first anniversary of the day they are issued RSUs granted to executives and employees vest: 1/3 vest on December 31 of the year granted; • 1/3 vest on December 31 of the second year from the year granted; and 1/3 vest on December 31 of the third year from the year granted PSUs Vest if performance vesting conditions have been met at the end of three years.
+See page 79 for details about the 2024 performance vesting conditions Payout Paid out in cash as soon as possible after vesting Each option that vests can be used to buy one Pembina Each unit that vests (including dividend units) is worth the fair market value of one common share at the time of vesting, calculated using the weighted average trading price of our common shares on the TSX for the 20 trading days before the vesting date common share.
+The exercise price will be at least the volume-weighted average trading price of our common shares on the TSX in the five days immediately before the options are issued